 Common destinations include:

 - Spreadsheets: Excel or Google Sheets for further analysis or reporting.
+For example, you can automatically send extracted data using PDF to Excel integrations.

 - Enterprise systems: ERP, CRM, or ATS platforms where data drives workflows.